Practical Strategies to Support Executive Functioning at Home

 2. Working Memory – relates to attending to the information we use from moment to moment

 • Write things down: When it comes to memory, we are more likely to remember handwritten notes than typed notes.
-Implement visual strategies, such as using color-coded pens, highlighting, underlining key words or topics, implementing a form of short-hand, or using stickers as visual cues.
+Visual cues can further support your memory when writing, such as using color-coded pens, highlighting, underlining key words or topics, and shorthand (e.g., abbreviations, acronyms).

-• Reminders: Use external cues as prompts in order to remember to complete tasks (e.g., colorful post-its, timers).
-Phone applications that may be useful include Reminders, Any.do, Trello, Todoist, Plan-It, and my.Homework.
+• Reminders: Use external cues as prompts in order to remember to complete tasks (e.g., colorful post-its, timers, stickers, magnets, white board).
+Phone applications that may be useful include Reminders, do, Trello, Todoist, Plan-It, and my.Homework.

 • Review: Use rehearsal and repetition strategies (e.g., flash cards, self-testing, practice presentation aloud over and over) to transfer material from temporary working memory to long-term memory.
 Utilize the “production effect,” or the dual action of speaking and hearing yourself.
 Read text aloud to yourself in real time and/or audio record yourself to listen to at later times.